Long Island's Best Guidelines & Important Dates 2023

 • Painting, drawing, collage, printmaking, photography, computer graphics, sculpture, mixed media, fashion, and video artwork may be submitted.

-• Artwork must be based on professional works of art shown in The Heckscher Museum during the 2022-2023 school year and created and selected for submission under the guidance of the school’s art teacher(s).
-Students may select from the following five exhibitions.
-Images of all of the artwork in these exhibits are available online at https://www.heckscher.org/libest23-videos-images/ (Please note that this page requires a password, which is emailed to all participating teachers.
+• Artwork must be based on professional works of art shown in The Heckscher Museum during the 2023-2024 school year and created and selected for submission under the guidance of the school’s art teacher(s).
+Students may select from the following three exhibitions.
+Images of all of the artwork in these exhibits are available online at https://www.heckscher.org/libest24videoimages/ (Please note that this page requires a password, which is emailed to all participating teachers.
 If you cannot locate this password/need it to be resent to you, please email education@heckscher.org or call 631.380.3292 and we will provide it for you.)

 • Raise the Roof: The Home in Art

-• Select exhibiting students’ videos will be featured in the Museum alongside their artwork via QR codes and with their artwork in the virtual exhibition on heckscher.org.
-Select videos will also be featured on the Museum’s TikTok and Instagram @heckschermuseum.
+• Select audio/video of exhibiting students will be featured in the Museum alongside their artwork via the Museum’s new Digital Guide in Bloomberg Connects, the free arts and culture app.
+Select content will also be available on heckscher.org and on the Museum’s TikTok and Instagram @heckschermuseum.

-• The following requirements must be met if submitting a video. **If all of these criteria are not met, your video application will not be accepted.**
+• Submission requirements (**If all of these criteria are not met, your application will not be accepted.**)

-• First, share your video on TikTok or Instagram.
+• First, before your complete this portion of the form, record and share your video on TikTok or Instagram.

 • Tag @heckschermuseum and #libestchallenge.